WalletConnect/walletconnect-docs/docs/swift/core/networking-configuration.md

 }
 ```

-Please note that if you have made changes to the list of **Allowed Domains** in the **Dashboard**, then you may encounter an error with the connection if you use **Starscream** or any other socket client.
+Please note that if you have made changes to the list of **Allowed Domains** in the **WalletConnect Cloud Dashboard**, then you may encounter an error with the connection if you use **Starscream** or any other socket client.
 For example, the native implementation of **Starscream** will use the `relay.walletconnect.com` as an `Origin` parameter if not provided, which will be missing from the list of **Allowed Domains**.
 The solution to this could be the inclusion of the `relay.walletconnect.com` in the **Allowed Domains**, corresponding changes in the socket client implementation, or following changes in the `WebSocketFactory`.

 ```swift
 import Starscream